View Finder: The Power Of The Daleks, Mythbusters (Almost) Returns, No Activity Series 2

 Foxtel Play revamping

-During the week, Foxtel also announced plans to offer a wider range of content on Foxtel Play, with specific tiers for kids, documentary programming and drama, amongst others.
+During the week, Foxtel also announced plans to offer a wider range of content on Foxtel Play (now known as Foxtel Now), with specific tiers for kids, documentary programming and drama, amongst others.
 We'll be keeping a close eye on what happens as more details are announced ahead of the official December launch.

 Key new shows and movies this weekend